awsdocs/aws-doc-sdk-examples/kotlin/services/elasticbeanstalk/Readme.md

-# AWS Elastic Beanstalk Kotlin code examples
+# Elastic Beanstalk code examples for the SDK for Kotlin

 ## Overview
-This README discusses how to run and test the Kotlin code examples for AWS Elastic Beanstalk.
+This README discusses how to run and test the AWS SDK for Kotlin examples for AWS Elastic Beanstalk.

 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications.